rust-diplomat/diplomat/book/src/backend_dev_setup.md

 ## Getting Access to your Native Method

+Now we can add code that will iterate over all of the methods of the opaque struct.
-Copy the impl block for `OpaqueStruct` into the test code underneath the `OpaqueStruct`, and update your gen code to the following which will generate the native symbol for your
+First, copy the impl block for `OpaqueStruct` into the test code underneath the `OpaqueStruct`.
+Next, update your the code for `gen_opaque_def` to the following which will generate the native symbol for your new impl method:
-method:
 ```rust
 use crate::c2::CFormatter;